-The endurance frame is complimented by Bianchi’s much loved unique selling point, Countervail technology.
+The endurance frame is complemented by Bianchi’s much loved unique selling point, Countervail technology.

-In case you’ve missed it in nearly every other Bianchi bike review, Countervail was developed with the Materials Sciences Corp and it’s a composite material that combines carbon with viscoelastic resin, cancelling out a claimed 80 per cent of vibrations whilst also lending extra stiffness and strength.
+In case you’ve missed it in nearly every other Bianchi bike review, Countervail was developed with the Materials Sciences Corp and it’s a composite material that combines carbon with viscoelastic resin, cancelling out a claimed 80 per cent of vibrations while also lending it extra stiffness and strength.